docent-net/maciej.lasyk.info/content/2014/NetworkWarrior.md

 Category: ebooks
 Tags: ebooks,networking
 Author: Maciej Lasyk
-Summary: A few words about "Network Warrior" e-book
+Summary: A few words about Network Warrior e-book

 <center>![Network Warrior]({filename}/images/networkwarrior.jpg)</center>

-Some time ago I bought an e-book "**Network Warrior**" by **Gary A. Donahue**.
+Some time ago I bought an e-book **Network Warrior** by **Gary A. Donahue**.
 As this is rather a long reading (more than 700 pages) I didn't have enough time to finish it.
 But right now - on holidays - once more I went through table of contents and last chapter "**Avoiding Frustration**" brought my attention.
 I just couldn't